 It’s a beautiful winter day.
-You’re out in the country, away from the hustle and bustle of the city, stomping your way to, well, anywhere.
+You’re out in the country and away from the hustle and bustle of the city.
+You’re stomping your way to, well, anywhere.
 As you’re climbing a low hill, your moving foot catches the tail of your snowshoe that’s planted, and down you go.
 You feel a tearing pain in your knee.
-Lying on the ground, you begin to literally feel your knee swelling like a balloon, and then the agony really starts.
+Lying on the ground, you begin to feel your knee swelling like a balloon, and then the agony starts.
 Knee pain and injuries like these are not uncommon when snowshoeing.